-Sending Emails
+Sending Letters

-Emailing your Congress members is an effective way to make your priorities known.
-Legislators want to hear their constituents' stories so they can take their needs into account as they make policy decisions.
-Because you have first-hand experience with the disease, you can encourage your lawmaker to look to you as a resource for information on policies impacting people with PD and their families.
+Writing your Congress members is an effective way to make your priorities known.
+Legislators want to hear from their constituents so they can take their needs into account as they make policy decisions.
+Because you have first-hand experience with Parkinson's disease, you can encourage your lawmaker to look to you as a resource for information policies impacting people with PD and their families.
+Because of security screening on Capitol Hill, it is recommended that you send physical letters to the district office or send an email.
+You can send an email through the members' congressional website or the Contact Your Policymakers section of The Michael J. Fox Foundation website.
+When writing letters, consider these tips: